 Why do you think you can write?

 I practiced disciplining my thoughts and allowed only positive affirmations to speak in my head.
 Like anything else, the more I practiced, the better I got at it.
 After just a week or two, I was able to tune in to the right station.

-From a writer’s viewpoint, and practically speaking, I discovered a great key to tackling a writing project.
-I am the only one who can make it happen.
+From a writer’s viewpoint, and practically speaking, I discovered a great key to tackling a writing project: I am the only one who can make it happen.
 If it fails, it fails because I did not finish the task.
 If it succeeds, it succeeded because I stuck with it, no matter how difficult.
 I told myself that if I just sat at that desk long enough, the book would someday get completed.
-Turns out that was true.
+As it turned out, that was true.

-On the emotional level, as I detailed the cruel hardships of my mother’s childhood, the bleak, omnipresent neglect of her life became undeniable.
+As I detailed the cruel hardships of my mother’s childhood, the bleak, omnipresent neglect of her life became undeniable.
 My heart ached for her, and I wept many times at my desk.
 I wanted to cry the tears that should have been shed for her when she suffered, but rarely was someone there to hold her and extend empathy.
 Sometimes my tears were for her, and other times they sprang from my shame in judging her so unfairly.
-But this much I know—those tears washed the pain from my heart and birthed a new love for my mother.
+But this much I know: those tears washed the pain from my heart and birthed a new love for my mother.